 Have a talk with your domestic helper to frame the issue and understand why she is not performing as you would want her to and take adequate measures to solve the problem.

 - Be clearer as to what you are expecting of her.
 If she is underperforming because she does not understand your guidelines due to a language barrier, repeat instructions several times, write them down for her if necessary and encourage her to take language classes.

 - If she is not as competent as advised, allow her time to improve some of her skills i.e. through classes or training.
 Being patient indicates that you are willing to make this relationship work.
 However, be firm and make it clear that you have expectations and let her know that termination is not off the table should those expectations not be met after a reasonable amount of time or should she give you no reason to believe that she is committed to doing better.

 - Try to understand why she lacks interest in certain tasks.
 If she is not keen on improving her performance, make it clear that termination will eventually be your only resort left.

 - If you find out that she is underperforming because she is tired, sit down with her and review her work schedule.
-E.g. if she is tired because she is the one taking care of your toddler who cannot sleep through the night, you could decide to implement night shifts or even sleep train your baby.
+For example, if she is tired because she is the one taking care of your toddler who cannot sleep through the night, you could decide to implement night shifts.

 - Your domestic helper might be distracted which could prevent her from focusing on her work.
 In some cases, she might just be brain-scattered.
 Talk to her to understand what may be going on, remind her of her responsibilities and let her know that you expect her to pay more attention to her work or, if not, measures will have to be taken.